 What is the Elimination of Bias requirement?

-California requires attorneys to complete at least one hour of education in each three-year cycle that deals with recognizing and eliminating bias in the legal profession and in society as a whole.
+California requires attorneys to complete at least two (2) hours of education in each three-year cycle that deals with recognizing and eliminating bias in the legal profession with one (1) of those credits specifically focusing on Implicit Bias.
 Ultimately, the goal is to get California attorneys to recognize and fight against internalized biases that contribute towards systemic discrimination.

 The legal industry, in particular, has a known problem with diversity.
 According to the National Association for Law Placement, although women and ethnic minorities currently make up 45% and 24% of the legal profession, respectively, only 20% of partners are women, and under 5% of partners are minorities (as of 2018).
 These statistics don’t even touch on the many other bases for discrimination, such as physical ability, national origin, sexual orientation, religion - the list goes on and on.

 What types of biases are we talking about?